TroyTae/time-timer/README.md

 ```
 npm run build
 ```
-Then you can see builded files in `docs` directory.
+Then you can see generated files in `docs` directory.